joergenb/oauth/isolated_sso_accceptance.md

 ```
 GIVEN user is logged in to service A
 WHEN the user tries to log in to service B
-THEN the user must be automatically logged in to service B needing to re-authenticate
+THEN the user must be automatically logged in to service B without needing to re-authenticate
 ```

 2: